 Fire safety is of paramount importance and that’s why since 2003 it’s been mandatory to install smoke detectors on each floor of new residential buildings.
-This requirement will also apply to existing buildings from July next year.
+This requirement also applies to existing buildings since July 2022.
 As a landlord, now is the time to assume responsibility and comply with this new rule.

 Minister Knops intends to amend the Buildings Decree and make it mandatory for every home in the Netherlands to install a smoke detector on each floor.
 There must be at least one smoke detector along the escape route on each floor, i.e. in the hallway or landing.
-This rule will apply from 1 July 2022, which gives home owners plenty of time to prepare for the new rules and avoids problems relating to the delivery or availability of smoke detectors.
+This rule applies as of July 2022, which gives home owners plenty of time to prepare for the new rules and avoids problems relating to the delivery or availability of smoke detectors.
 The proposal will shortly be brought before the Lower House.

 Why are these detectors so important?